hamzakarimb/mindbody/README.md

 # Editing Content data

-All content data in this project like (PLATFRORM, REVIEW, PRODUCTS, PROJECTS, SERVICES) written in json file to make it easier to edit it. you can Open **src/data/.json** to start edit it
+All content data in this project like (PLATFRORMS, REVIEWS, PRODUCTS, PROJECTS, SERVICES) written in json file to make it easier to edit it. you can Open **src/data/.json** to start edit it

 ## platform.json